Affiliate links on Android Authority may earn us a commission. Learn more.

 How to force apps into full screen on the Samsung Galaxy S8

 The Samsung Galaxy S8 has a stunning display, but quality is not the only thing that differentiates it from the crowd.
 The phone is narrower and taller than others, thanks to its 18.5:9 screen ratio.
-This is an unusual practice, but it does make the phone easier to handle, while keeping that Infinity display looking sharp.
+This is an unusual practice, but it makes the phone easier to handle while keeping that Infinity display looking sharp.
 The only issue is most apps are not optimized for it.

-Some applications actually don’t take advantage of that extra space, leaving weird black bars above the navigation buttons and below the notification area.
+Some applications don’t take advantage of that extra space, leaving weird black bars above the navigation buttons and below the notification area.
 Thankfully, there is a solution for those of you who find this annoying.
-Apps can essentially be stretched to properly fit your screen.
+Apps can essentially be stretched to fit your screen properly.

 Word of warning

-Before we go on to show you how this is done, let us remind you this may bring some complications, depending on the app.
+Before we show you how this is done, let us remind you this may bring some complications, depending on the app.
 Sometimes parts get cut off or moved in the process of adapting content to the screen.
-We didn’t find this to be much of an issue, other than the occasional weird look, but it is still something that may affect your experience depending on your selection of applications.
+We didn’t find this to be much of an issue, other than the occasional weird look.
+However, it is still something that may affect your Samsung Galaxy S8 experience, depending on your selection of applications.
 With that out of the way, let’s not keep you waiting and show you how to take advantage of that long screen.

 - Select Display.